Hypergraph: Tight cycles

+α-acyclicity

+The definition of Berge-acyclicity might seem to be very restrictive: for instance, if a hypergraph has some pair $v \neq v'$ of vertices and some pair $f \neq f'$ of hyperedges such that $v, v' \in f$ and $v, v' \in f'$, then it is Berge-cyclic.

 We can define a weaker notion of hypergraph acyclicity, later termed α-acyclicity.
 This notion of acyclicity is equivalent to the hypergraph being conformal (every clique of the primal graph is covered by some hyperedge) and its primal graph being chordal; it is also equivalent to reducibility to the empty graph through the GYO algorithm (also known as Graham's algorithm), a confluent iterative process which removes hyperedges using a generalized definition of ears.
 In the domain of database theory, it is known that a database schema enjoys certain desirable properties if its underlying hypergraph is α-acyclic.
 Besides, α-acyclicity is also related to the expressiveness of the guarded fragment of first-order logic.

 We can test in linear time if a hypergraph is α-acyclic.

 Note that α-acyclicity has the counter-intuitive property that adding hyperedges to an α-cyclic hypergraph may make it α-acyclic (for instance, adding a hyperedge containing all vertices of the hypergraph will always make it α-acyclic).
 Motivated in part by this perceived shortcoming, Ronald Fagin defined the stronger notions of β-acyclicity and γ-acyclicity.
 We can state β-acyclicity as the requirement that all subhypergraphs of the hypergraph are α-acyclic, which is equivalent to an earlier definition by Graham.
 The notion of γ-acyclicity is a more restrictive condition which is equivalent to several desirable properties of database schemas and is related to Bachman diagrams.
 Both β-acyclicity and γ-acyclicity can be tested in polynomial time.

-Those four notions of acyclicity are comparable: Berge-acyclicity implies γ-acyclicity which implies β-acyclicity which implies α-acyclicity.
-However, none of the reverse implications hold, so those four notions are different.
+Those four notions of acyclicity are comparable: γ-acyclicity which implies β-acyclicity which implies α-acyclicity.
+Moreover, Berge-acyclicity implies all of them.
+None of the reverse implications hold including the Berge one.
+In other words, these four notions are different.